The furthest I can take my Kennedy family line back is to my 6th great-grandparents John Kennedy and Anne Graham.

 Dennis Kennedy is found in the 1800 US Federal Census living in Beaver, Allegheny County, Pennsylvania.
 I have not located him in the 1810 Census.

-By 1811, Dennis Kennedy and his wife Ruth and children had migrated from Pennsylvania to Ohio.
+By 1811, Dennis Kennedy and his wife Ruth and many of his children had migrated from Pennsylvania to Ohio.
 They traveled with a group of other Scots Irish, most coming from New Jersey and Pennsylvania and being born in Counties Antrim and Armagh in Ireland (now Northern Ireland).
 The group was of the Protestant faith.
 By December 1817 when Perry County, Ohio was formed, he, his wife, and children were some of the first settlers of the county.
 Perry County was formed (from sections of Fairfield, Muskingum, and Washington Counties) on 26 December 1817.

 A few years after Perry County, Ohio was formed, Dennis Kennedy financially contributed to the building of The (Old) Baptist Meeting House.
 He with his sons John and Seth helped build the (Old) Baptist Meeting House, which stood next to the (Old) Baptist Cemetery for many years.
 Dennis Kennedy, Ruth Davis Kennedy, John Kennedy, Jane Williams Kennedy, Seth Kennedy, and Polly Ashbaugh Kennedy are all buried in the Old Baptist Cemetery in New Lexington, Perry County, Ohio.